EterniaLogic/EterniaLibrary/README.md

 **Web Framework** [/WebFramework/]: (*in progress, these are the initial goals)

-- HTML Engine with multi-threading (C++2011)
+- HTTP Server with multi-threading (C++2011)
 - Template Engine for use with HTML template files
-- RESTFul API
+- RESTFul HTTP Server
-- Backend scripting is automatically compiled under python
-- MySQL or other database connector not yet planned/supported due to dependencies
+- JSON

 **Mathematics** [/Math/]: